Delaware Moors

 Article about the Delaware Moors in The Pick and Gad of Shullsburg, Wisconsin, December 26, 1895.

-The Delaware Moors are a mixed-race group in Delaware and New Jersey who descend from free people of color.
-Delaware Moors predominantly live in southern Kent County and Sussex County in Delaware.
-Several state-recognized tribes descend from the Delaware Moors, including the Lenape Indian Tribe of Delaware and the Nanticoke Indian Association in Delaware, as well as an offshoot group in Cumberland County, New Jersey, known as the Nanticoke Lenni-Lenape Tribal Nation.
+The Delaware Moors were a mixed-race group in Delaware and southern New Jersey who descended from free people of color.
+In Delaware, they were legally classified as African Americans until 1914, when some were reclassified as a separate, non-Black group.
+Others assimilated into the African-American upper class.

+Their descendants predominantly live in southern Kent County and Sussex County in Delaware.
+Three state-recognized tribes descend from the Delaware Moors, including the Lenape Indian Tribe of Delaware and the Nanticoke Indian Association in Delaware, as well as an offshoot group in Cumberland County, New Jersey, known as the Nanticoke Lenni-Lenape Tribal Nation.
+None are federally recognized.

 History

-Lydia Clark and Levi Sockum both listed as "Mulatto" on the 1850 Federal Census.
+Lydia Clark and Levin Sockum both listed as "Mulatto" on the 1850 Federal Census.

-Lydia Clark's grandson William Russell Clark, also known as "Chief Wyniaco", who served as the Nanticoke Indian Association's leader between 1880 and his death in 1928.

-The Delaware Moors descend from free people of color in Delaware and identify as descendants of African-American, European American, Lenape, and Nanticoke people.
-Delaware Moor families trace their ancestries back to the 18th century in the Central Delaware counties of Kent and Sussex.
-Stories exist that their European ancestry is derived from Spanish pirates evading colonial authorities.
+The Delaware Moors descended from free people of color in Delaware and identify as descendants of African-American, European American, Lenape, and Nanticoke people.
+Delaware Moor families traced their ancestries back to the 18th century in the Central Delaware counties of Kent and Sussex.
+Stories exist that their European ancestry was derived from Spanish pirates evading colonial authorities.
 According to one version of the legend, a group of Spanish Moors were shipwrecked along the Delaware Coast and moved inland where they mixed with Native Americans.
 The belief in descent from Spaniards is the likely origin of the term "Moors".
 Delaware Moors were listed as "Black" or "Mulatto" on census records during the 1800s and early 1900s.
 In 1914, the State of Delaware agreed to recognize "Delaware Moors" as a separate, non-Black race, which effected the voting process and election rights for Delaware Moors.
-According to the ethnographer James Mooney, the Delaware Moors are "of similar origin" to other mixed-race ethnic groups like the Croatans (Lumbee) of North Carolina, Redbones of Louisiana, and Melungeons of Appalachia.
+According to the ethnographer James Mooney, the Delaware Moors were "of similar origin" to other mixed-race ethnic groups like the Croatans (Lumbee) of North Carolina, Redbones of Louisiana, and Melungeons of Appalachia.

 According to an 1895 report from The New York Times titled "So-Called Moors Farmers of Delaware", the Delaware Moors were farmers of "mixed Indian and African blood" who did not socially mix with the white or Black populations of the region.
 The Delaware Moors maintained their own schools for Moors that were distinct from the general public education system.
 Another 1895 article about the Delaware Moors published in The Pick and Gad of Shullsburg, Wisconsin, stated that the Delaware Moors operated their own Methodist church and did not practice Islam.